Can you have dental implants with receding gums? All you need to know!

 When plaque keeps building up around the tooth, gums become weak and pull away from the tooth.
 Normal brushing only allows one to clean the exterior or visible parts.
 Root planning and scaling are procedures to clean the areas you cannot reach.

-It is a fairly simple procedure to get rid of bacteria living below the gum line and in areas you cannot reach.
+It is a fairly simple procedure to get rid of bacteria living below the gum line and in areas, you cannot reach.
 Root planing is a process in which the dentist removes debris from the root of the tooth.
 The roots are then smoothed out so that the gum tissue heals and goes back to its original state.

 Scaling is another way of deep cleaning the gums and the tooth to remove plaque and debris.
 Here is a tutorial video for a better understanding of how they work: